Best camping flashlights

 Some of the benefits

-- Whether you have a USB charger at home, in the car, RV, or anywhere.
-You change charge the battery inside the flashlight
+1. Whether you have a USB charger at home, in the car, RV, or anywhere.
+You change to charge the battery inside the flashlight

 There are however 2 caveats.

-- The UI needs to be memorized in order to use it properly.
-Therefore I recommend setting it to General UI, and forget about the Advanced UI
+1. The UI needs to be memorized to use it properly.
+Therefore I recommend setting it to General UI, and forgetting about the Advanced UI

-- To charge the battery you have to unscrew the tailcap 1/4 turn.. so you have to remember this, which is not easy.
-It’s best to keep a small cheatsheet with the UI inside the flashlight.
+2. To charge the battery you have to unscrew the tailcap 1/4 turn.. so you have to remember this, which is not easy.
+Keeping a small cheatsheet with the UI inside the flashlight is best.

 For all these reasons, the Armytek Wizard C2 PRO Max is a great flashlight to keep in your car for emergencies.
-Also, keep in mind you better get a USB car charger adapter to make sure you can always charge the flashlight.
+Also, remember you better get a USB car charger adapter to ensure you can always charge the flashlight.

 Use discount code: Lumen15 at the Armytek store for 15% off!